Definitions

 - Effective Date

-- Specifies how the effective date is determined for different types of contract modifications, including solicitation amendments, change orders, supplemental agreements, and various types of termination notices.
+- Specifies how the effective date is determined for different types of contract actions, including solicitation amendments, change orders, supplemental agreements, and various types of contract terminations.

 Responsibilities

-- Contracting Officers: Must use these definitions to accurately classify and document contract changes and ensure the correct effective date is applied.
+- Contracting Officers: Must use these definitions to correctly classify and process contract modifications, ensuring proper documentation and communication of effective dates.

-- Contractors: Should understand these terms to recognize the nature and timing of contract modifications and their implications.
+- Contractors: Should understand these terms to recognize the nature and timing of contract changes and their impact on performance and obligations.

 Practical Implications